Information to clients

 - Professional clients

-Institutional investors and businesses meeting certain requirements of size shall qualify as eligible counterparties and professional clients.
-A retail client meeting the criteria stipulated in the Act may apply to be re-designated as a professional client.
-All others will be categorised as a retail client if they do not belong to the eligible counterparty or the professional client category (hereinafter: MiFID retail client).
+The following will be classified as acceptable partners and professional clients: institutional investors defined by law and businesses meeting certain requirements of size.
+A retail client who meets the statutory criteria may request to be classified as a professional client.
+All others will be classified as a retail client if they do not belong to either the acceptable partner or the professional client category (hereinafter referred to as “MiFID Retail Client”).

 - knowledge of and experience with financial instruments,

-- willingness to take risks,
+- willingness to assume risk,

-- financial situation and
+- financial condition and

 - investment goals.